Peter Woodcock: Early life

-Peter Woodcock was born in Peterborough, Ontario to a 17-year-old factory worker, Waita Woodcock, who gave him up for adoption after breastfeeding him for a month.
-Adoption agency records report that the newborn, Peter, showed feeding problems and cried constantly.
+Peter Woodcock was born in Peterborough, Ontario, to a 17-year-old factory worker, Waita Woodcock, who gave him up for adoption after breastfeeding him for a month.
+Adoption agency records report that the newborn showed feeding problems and cried constantly.
 As an infant, he stayed in various foster homes, unable to bond with any of his foster parents.
 After his first birthday, he became terrified of anybody approaching him, and his speech was incoherent—described as strange whining animal noises.
 He was also physically abused by at least one of his early foster parents, with a 2-year-old Woodcock having to be given medical treatment for an injured neck after receiving a beating.
 He was placed into a stable home at the age of 3 with foster parents Frank and Susan Maynard, an upper-middle-class couple with another son.
 Susan Maynard, who was described as a "forceful woman with an exaggerated sense of propriety", became strongly attached to the maladjusted child who would still scream when someone approached him.
 By the age of 5, Woodcock remained socially maladjusted and became the target of neighbourhood bullies.

 Worried about the child's fragile emotional state, Frank and Susan Maynard would regularly bring him to the Hospital for Sick Children, where Woodcock received extensive treatment.
 Woodcock was sent to a private school, but again failed to make friends or interact successfully with his peers and remained isolated.
 By the age of 11, he was described as an "angry little boy"; a Children's Aid Society report on him from that time read:

 Signs of Woodcock's violent fantasies were present at this time also, seen when a social worker was walking with him at the Canadian National Exhibition and Woodcock muttered, "I wish a bomb would fall on the Exhibition and kill all the children".
 Woodcock was sent to a school for emotionally disturbed children in Kingston, Ontario, and began acting on his strong sexual urges with other children—with Woodcock stating that here he had consensual intercourse with a 12-year-old girl when he was 13.
 When he turned 15, he was discharged from this school and returned to live with his foster parents, but was soon re-enrolled at his original private school, where he again failed to connect with his peers.
 At the age of 16, he left the private school again and was sent to a public high school, where children from the neighborhood instantly recognized him and resumed the bullying; he transferred to a private high school six weeks later.
 While his peers again shunned him, his teachers there remembered him as a very bright student who excelled in science, history, and English, and who frequently scored 100 percent on his tests.